HovKlan-DH/C64MEGA65/README.md

 **Step 11**

+Compile a new configuration save-file for your SD card.
+This file must be placed in the `\c64` folder in the root of the SD card.
+You must get the size of `OPTM_SIZE` in the file `CORE/vhdl/config.vhd`, and in the below then `27` is the value I have in the `OPTM_SIZE`
+  - `cd M2M/tools`
+  - `./make_config.sh c64mega65-mb 27`

+**Step 12**

 Compile a new bitstream (requires `bit2core`).
 Make sure to EXIT Vivado once it has completed a successful bitstream.
   - `./build_bitstream.sh`
     - After successful build, you will have the BIT and COR files here:
       - `CORE/CORE-R3.runs/impl_1/CORE_R3.bit`
-      - `CORE/m2m.cor`
+      - `CORE/C64V4MB.COR`
-Note - I have disabled the push to the MEGA65, as this setup is so special (+ requires a JTAG adaptor), that you need to do your own setup.
+Note - I have disabled the push to the MEGA65, as this setup is so special on my setup (+ requires a JTAG adaptor), that you need to do your own setup.
 View in `push_bitstream_to_mega65.sh` what happens in there.

 **That's it**

-Now repeat from step 11, until you are happy with the result :-)
+Now repeat from step 12, until you are happy with the result :-)

 **Push your local changes to GitHub**